How to Ask for Salary Increase (15 Best Sample Letters)

 Formal documentation

-Helpful to organize your thoughts
+It’s helpful to organize your thoughts

 In a letter, you can quickly sum up all your ideas with more convincing reasons why you deserve a pay raise than talking to your employer about it.
 With nervousness comes stuttering and forgetting the essential points you think are valid reasons for a pay raise.
-Presenting your request in a letter format helps you assemble your thoughts and strong points.
+Presenting your request in letter format helps you assemble your thoughts and strong points.

 Who to Send?

-Although different ethics work for various organizations and businesses, the salary increase letter should be addressed to whoever is responsible for directly paying you or giving additional bonuses.
+Although different ethics work for various organizations and businesses, the letter should be addressed to whoever is responsible for directly paying you or giving you additional bonuses.
 This person may be your direct manager, department head, or another person.
-If you are unsure who is responsible, you should find that out.
-Nevertheless, your salary increase letter should never be addressed directly to the employer, except you work directly with the organization’s director.
-Sometimes, directing your letter to the top employer may ruin your chances of being considered for a pay raise.
-Also, this may come off as unprofessional to a lot of people.
+If you are unsure who is responsible, you should find out.

 If, after thorough research, you observe you are underpaid, you should immediately ask for a pay raise.
 Use legitimate resources like Salary.com and so on to back up your claim.